pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

     with automatically generated build jobs.
 This allows a build system to be expanded or replaced really easily (cattle not pets even for build systems).
 That is much harder if the build system is the core of your pipeline and stores all the data for it.

+  - Hides the actual complexity of the build process which may lead to bad design / decisions.
+Having a build that can migrate from node to node is cool but it's not free.
+Additionally the ease with which parallel steps can be created will lead to many parallel jobs.
+This might be great for the one pipeline but isn't necessarily the best for the overall system.
+In some cases serializing the steps for a single pipeline can lead to greater overall throughput if there are many different jobs for many different teams

+  - More control for the development teams (yay), less control for the administrators (boo).
+Because the pipeline provides the development teams with all the abilities there is less ability for the admins to guide things in the right direction and / or to block developers from doing things that they shouldn't be doing / shouldn't have access to.
+For instance in the Jenkins pipeline it is possible for developers to use all the credentials that jenkins has access to.
+However this might not be desirable for high power credentials / credentials for highly restricted resources.
+  - Shared control is harder, e.g. if different people / teams are responsible for different parts of the work flow, e.g. develop vs deploy.
+  - This works great for simple cases but as pipelines get more complicated it is harder for every person in a development team to understand what is going on.
+This can lead to broken pipelines etc..
+This is partially caused by the fact that the pipeline building blocks are fairly low level.
+In these cases a tooling team often needs to write code to abstract away some of the basic functionality through wrappers that do more product / company specific things.
+This means that in the end developers will not be using the actual pipeline code but some DSL that handles the lower level interaction.

 - Maybe it is better to have a separate system that tracks the state of the pipeline.
 That way you can treat it as the critical infrastructure that it is, with the appropriate separation of data and business rule processing etc.
   - As far as I'm aware there is no software for this purpose out there